WHAT TO EXPECT

-Please bring with you a happy and upbeat attitude!
+Please bring a happy, upbeat attitude!
 The best images come from happy subjects.
-While that's easy to say, it can be harder to achieve ;)

-If you have your child/children with you at a shoot, or the shoot involves your child, please make sure that they are in the best of spirits!
-Schedule the shoot for a time that will allow for an exciting, optimistic environment and will ensure a productive shoot of the most beautiful images that we have to offer.
+If you have your child/children with you at a shoot or the shoot involves your child, please make sure that they are in the best of spirits!
+Schedule the shoot for a time that will allow for an exciting, optimistic environment and ensure a productive shoot for the most beautiful images that we have to offer.